I am Gazan and Honour is my home

 My resolve was the path all along.

-Like a mountain, I stand tall and firm,
+Like a mountain, I stand tall and wide,

 I'm Gazan, bombs falling all around,